The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: The canonical subalgebra of the depth-graded motivic Lie algebra

 for some $\alpha\in \mathbf Q_p^\times$.
-To determine the constant $\alpha$, it is sufficient to compute the image of $\bv_*(\overline{\boldsymbol{\sigma}}_{2m+1})$ under the monodromy representation on the graded Lie algebra associated with the punctured Tate elliptic curve (see \cite[Section 22]{HM15}).
-This was already computed by Hain in \cite[Theorem 15.7]{Ha14} and we conclude that $\alpha$ is equal to $1/(2m)!$.
+To determine the constant $\alpha$, it is sufficient to compute the image of $\bv_*(\overline{\boldsymbol{\sigma}}_{2m+1})$ under the monodromy representation on the graded Lie algebra associated with the punctured Tate elliptic curve.
+This was already computed by Hain-Matsumoto (\cite[Theorem 29.4]{HM15}) and we conclude that $\alpha$ is equal to $1/(2m)!$.
 This finishes the proof of the proposition. \end{proof}